We sell and make tap handles, and custom beer gifts.

 RainTaps are custom tap handle umbrellas.
 They’re made using a patent pending design that attaches a tap handle, often a beer tap, as the umbrella handle.
 We offer a number of pre-made umbrellas that are available in our online store and through select retail partners.
 We can also create custom umbrellas using the tap handles that are available in our online store of by doing a special order.
 For special orders we can track down a specific tap or use a tap from select breweries.

 Who are we?

-We really refers to me, Ben Lewis.
-I’m a designer, crafter and entrepreneur based out of Somerville Mass.
+We really refer to me, Ben Lewis.
+I’m a designer, crafter, and entrepreneur based out of Somerville Mass.
 I customize all of the umbrellas and manage all business operations.
-If you hear from us on facebook, Instagram, or Twitter you’re chatting with me!
+If you hear from us on Facebook, Instagram, or Twitter you’re chatting with me!

 This isn’t my first time designing or launching products.
 I launched the parent company to RainTaps, Neural Shunt Media in 2012 with my first product Zombie SAK, a zombie survival kit.
 I’m also one of the founders behind Mystery Envelope, a monthly mail subscription service filled with fun and intrigue.

 How did this start?

 While I was in-between projects this summer I was thinking about tap handles.
-In particular I was thinking about Pretty Things, a local brewery that went out of business a couple of years ago.
-They had a simply beautiful tap handle, a subtle ceramic piece in powder blue with a nicely contrasted red logo.
-I went to ebay to see if I could even find one, and I could, for eighty bucks.
+In particular, I was thinking about Pretty Things, a local brewery that went out of business a couple of years ago.
+They had a simply beautiful tap handle, a subtle ceramic piece in powder blue with a nicely contrasting red logo.
+I went to eBay to see if I could even find one, and I could, for eighty bucks.

 Since I was between projects there was no way I could justify spending decent money on something that would just collect dust in my basement so I put it out of mind.